lsst-dm/dm_dev_guide/python/numpydoc.rst

 .. _py-docstring-length:

-Line Lengths
+Line lengths
 ------------

 Hard-wrap text in docstrings to match the :ref:`docstring line length allowed by the coding standard <style-guide-py-docstring-line-length>`.

 .. _py-docstring-parameter-markup:

-Marking Up Parameter Names
+Marking up parameter names
 --------------------------

 The default reStructuredText role in docstrings is ``:py:obj:``.